DallanQ/sagrada/QA.md

 > Can a player only draft a dice that can be legally placed?
 If none of the dice can be legally placed, and the tools cannot assist a player, is the player forced to pass his/her turn?

-On your turn you may draft any die you want.
+On your turn, you may draft any die you want.
 You can then either use it in your window or discard it.
-If the tools don't help then you can draft a die that your neighbor wants (if you like to play viciously).
+If the tools don’t help, you can draft a die that your neighbor wants (if you like to play viciously).

-EDIT: It seems that this is one thing that changed in the final copy of the rules: "Players may choose not to draft a die during their turn."
+However, it seems that this rule changed in the final copy of the rules.
+The official rules states in page 3, under "Dice Placement Restrictions":

+"Players may choose not to draft a die during their turn."

-So if you want to play with the official rules, you should only draft a die if you can place it on your window.
+This means you should only draft a die if you can place it on your window.
 Alternatively, you may pass.
+If none of the dice can be legally placed, you are forced to pass your turn.

 [what-that-means](https://boardgamegeek.com/thread/3139236/what-that-means)